GrandLuxuryGroup/GLH.RecruitmentTests/Test.Engineer.md

 **1 - API Creation**

-You will find in this folder a file called "xxxx"
+You will find in this folder a file called "restaurants.md" containing restaurants data in a JSON format.

-You will have to create an API based on this dataset that returns a list of restaurants that deliver to the outcode SE19, including some basic restaurant information.
+You will have to create an API based on this dataset that you will store in a database.

+The API should return a list of restaurants that deliver to a specific outcode (ex: SE1) or postcode (ex: N1 9EZ) , including some basic restaurant information.

 The API should require you to specify **a set of valid HTTP request headers**, as shown below.

 Accept-Language:
 Authorization:

-You can create the API using the language and database of your choice.
-You will have to explain your choices.
+IMPORTANT : You can create the API using the language and database of your choice.
+You will have to explain your choice.

 **2 - Web Application**